 It took me a while to realize what was really going on.
 One day there was so much drama, I thought I'd try to help them sort it out.
 The girls beat on each other, bite and kick each other out of the nest box.
 Some days, Emerald and Turquoise will go at it for hours.
 Whoever gets tossed out of the nest box, storms around screaming.
 "I have to LAY AN EGG!!!" while the temporary winner gets into the favored nest box.
 It's like giving birth every day.

 The day I "helped", Emerald kicked Turquoise out.
 So I thought I'd offer Turquoise the upper nest box.
 She angrily flung the straw all over the coop, and looked down at Emerald settling into the nest.
 She jumped down, got into the nest, bit her, and kicked her out.
 It's circular pettiness until everyone has laid their egg.

-All of this sunrise drama usually happens before I scoop the poop out of the coop and wash the roosts with Waterless Hand Soap.
-I have a dedicated sponge, WHS bottle, and gloves for this task.
+All of this sunrise drama usually happens before I scoop the poop out of the coop and wash the roosts with Instant Liquid Soap, diluted to the Go Soap ratio.
+See below.
+I have a dedicated sponge, a spray bottle, and gloves for this task.

 Click here for the trials and tribulations of the chick who is the lowest in the pecking order.

 Moving the coop to a better location is a nice idea, but was hugely upsetting to Archie, our Rooster.
 Plus, it was supposed to be nice weather all day, and after Andy started the move, the weather turned very windy and rainy.
 Since he was in the middle of the move, there was no turning back to wait for nicer weather.
 And it was getting late, as you can see by the photo light.
 It was time to begin pillow talk for bedtime, and the chicks bed was being relocated.
 Archie was in a total tizzy.